Energy, Work & Power (Cambridge (CIE) IGCSE Co-ordinated Sciences (Double Award): Physics): Flashcards

 • What are solar panels?

-Solar panels transfer energy from sunlight to the thermal store of the panels, which is used to heat water.
+Solar panels are devices that transfer energy from sunlight to the thermal store of the panels, which is then used to heat water.

 • How do solar furnaces generate electricity?

-Solar furnaces use large curved mirrors to focus sunlight onto a small area.
-This heats water to produce steam, which turns turbines to generate electricity.
+Solar furnaces consist of large curved mirrors that focus sunlight onto a small area, which heats water to produce steam, which then turns turbines which generate electricity.

 • True or False?